openziti/ziti-doc/docfx_project/ziti/quickstarts/network/common-quickstart.md

 You can choose to keep this username and password or change it to something easier to remember.
 If you change the password, please remember to use a strong password which is not easy to guess.

 > [!TIP]
-> If you change the server password via the UI then do also let the credentials.json reflect the new password if
+> If you change the server password update the credentials.json file with the updated password.
+This ensures the
-> you want the system to automatically refresh the certificates in the event of a new IP address or domain name.
+> system can automatically update the certificates in the event of a new IP address or domain name.

 # [Change via UI](#tab/change-pwd-ui)